 Davis Ranch North and South Wells are located just below ground surface and are artesian at the top of each well casing.
 Groundwater from these two wells flows into PVC supply pipes for use at Davis Ranch.
 At the Davis Ranch North Well, water from the PVC pipe flows downhill into a complicated, gravity-powered water-delivery system.
-Water from this North Well is used for consumption and irrigation.
-At the Davis Ranch South Well, water from the PVC pipe flows into a pond.
+Water from this North Well is used for domestic consumption and irrigation.
+At the Davis Ranch South Well, water is now actively pumped (solar pump) from the well for domestic consumption or as water supply for a pond.

 At the Davis Ranch North and South Wells, pressure transducers have been installed to record well head levels.
 A small change in head in these wells (e.g. hundredths of a foot) will result in increased or decreased flow.
+A flow metering system consisting of a trapezoidal flume and stilling well with a data-logging pressure transducer was also installed (Davis Ranch South Flow) in the PVC outflow pipe.